zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

     The base path at the API Gateway where the API is available.
 Ensure that this is the same path as the _gatewayUrl_ value in the _routes_ sections.

 * **apiInfo.swaggerUrl**

     (Optional) Specifies the HTTP or HTTPS address where the Swagger JSON document is available.

-    * **apiInfo.documentationUrl**
+* **apiInfo.documentationUrl** <font color="yellow">This parameter is not contained in the aforementioned example </font>

     (Optional) Link to external documentation, if needed.
 The link to the external documentation can be included along with the Swagger documentation.

 ### API Catalog information